odota/core/_posts/about.md

 <img src="https://avatars1.githubusercontent.com/u/9388670?v=3&s=150"/>
 </div>
 ###Nicholas Hanson-Holtry:
-Nick helps keep YASP running comfortably under max capacity, but Howard and Albert are trying to get him to actually write some code.
+Nick helps keep YASP supplied with the resources to run comfortably under max capacity, but Howard and Albert are trying to get him to actually write some code.

 <div>
 <img src="https://avatars3.githubusercontent.com/u/5741503?v=3&s=150"/>
 </div>
 ###Mei-Vern Then:
-Mei-Vern is responsible for our awesome home page and serves as a design consultant when Howard and Albert are struggling with trying to display some new data set.
+Mei-Vern is responsible for our awesome home page and serves as a design consultant when Howard and Albert are struggling to display some new data set.

 Tech
 ----
 * Web: Node.js/Express
 * Storage: MongoDB/Redis
 * Queue Management: Kue
-* Client: c3, datatables, cal-heatmap, select2, heatmap.js
+* Client: Bootstrap, c3, datatables, cal-heatmap, select2, heatmap.js, qtip2
 * Parser: Java (powered by [clarity](https://github.com/skadistats/clarity))

 FAQ